bolderbrush10/SearchlightAssault/modder-notes.md

   Let people use mod settings to control what level the boosting is How to handle recipes?
 Just a beacon to all the regular recipes, enable it with a unique range-boosting technology?
   Or just make a stand-alone version of the mod and a non-standalone version?

+- Make another lab facility to show off the indestructible power poles (complex furance setup, testing area with lots of destruction, power poles in varying states of distress, but most in perfect condition, wall of power poles to protect from biters with a few turrets behind) Special recipe: Steel, copper cable, and depleted uranium all go into a furnace, then into another furance, then into an assembler